It's all about the colors, Baby!

 I also have struggled with depression since my youth.
 For most of my life, I was told to stop feeling sorry for myself, and I managed to pull myself up by my bootstraps, slap some happy on my face, and soldier on.
 In my late 30s I began to see a wonderful counselor, and with her help I began to make sense of my truth and grow into who I was instead of investing everything I had into trying to be what I thought I should.
 Clarity.

 But it wasn't until my late 40s that life began to double pile tragedies on our house, and I spent years in crisis mode, prepared for the next bomb to drop.
 I was also struggling with a chronic health condition myself which was most often relegated to the back burner while more urgent circumstances needed my care.
 At the urging of my doctor I entered into therapy again, and was diagnosed with clinically severe depression and PTSD.
-I was over 50 when I finally began to receive medical treatment to deal with my depression, and good therapy to come to terms with the rest of my life.
+I was over 50 when I finally began to receive medical treatment to deal with my depression, and tools to cope with the ongoing trauma that was part of caring for my special needs family.

 As of today, I've had so many losses in my life, but so many dreams have come true.
+I've continued counseling with a truly extraordinary doctor who has given me not just skills to cope, but the means to finally heal and grow.
 I live in California with a wonderful huzzband, and our task every day is to make art.
 I take my meds, take it easy, and enjoy the life I have as long as I have it.
 And I notice the abundance of beauty that exists everywhere I look.
 It's all about the colors, Baby!